bindhu100/All-the-News-That-s-Fit-to-Scrape/README.md

 <h3>:mag_right:Overview</h3>

 In this assignment, create a web app that lets users view and leave comments on the latest news.
-But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.
+To get the articles, flex Mongoose and Cheerio muscles to scrape news from another site.

 <h3>Tehcnologies Used</h3>
 <ul>